hammadshaikhha/Causal-Inference-Mastery/README.md

 # Introduction
-This repository will consists of graduate level notes and slides on causal inference.
-The notes are a consise summary of material covered in popular causal inference textbook and relevant suggestions from research papers.
+This repository will consists of graduate level notes on causal inference.
+The notes are a consise summary of material covered in popular causal inference textbook and relevant research papers related.
+The outline and associated primary references are listed below.

 # Outline
 Although the folders are not ordered, the outline below is my recommended ordering of going through these materials.